-We offer detailed evaluations of your son's time at camp upon request.
-If you would like a report from camp, we provide those to families who request them by late August to early September regarding your camper's experience at camp as well as information about the topics covered during their weekly Social Thinking group.
+We offer detailed evaluations of your daughter's time at camp upon request.
+If you would like a report from camp, we provide those to families as requested by late August to early September regarding your camper's experience at camp as well as information about the topics covered during their weekly social group.
 We know that you may be eager to read your camper's evaluation before that time.
 However, we invest a tremendous amount of time into writing camper evaluations.
 Thus, to be fair to all our families, we need to send out all evaluations at the same time.